magicalmouse/Magehire-SRC-Project/readme.md

 # *This could be your chance to change your life.
-With fluent English, you can earn \$6,000–\$8,000 a month.
 Yes, you heard that right—big money, just by leveraging your English and technical skills.
 How?*

 Please schedule the meeting via this link:
 **[https://calendly.com/zamanigabriel34](https://calendly.com/zamanigabriel34)**